Nova Scotia Nature Trust

 About Nova Scotia Nature Trust:

-Founded in 1994, Nova Scotia Nature Trust (NSNT) works to conserve natural land across Nova Scotia, with a special focus on coastal habitats and old forests.
-The charity states that natural areas are particularly at risk in Nova Scotia, where 70% of land and 85% of the coastline is privately-owned.
-Compared to the rest of Canada, where 90% of land is held publicly, NSNT states that Nova Scotia has the highest rates of private land ownership.
+Founded in 1994, Nova Scotia Nature Trust (NSNT) aims to conserve natural land across Nova Scotia.
+It focusses on coastal habitats and old forests.
+The charity states that 70% of land and 85% of the coastline is privately owned.
+Compared to the rest of Canada, where 90% of land is held publicly, NSNT reports that Nova Scotia has the highest rates of private land ownership.

 A Charity Intelligence 2023 Top 100 Rated Charity